In Leiden Clinical Trials Center, Gene and Cell Therapies are the Future

 “For many of the most challenging diseases, medical therapy has been limited to relieving symptoms because disease-modifying or curative treatments seemed impossible,” says Jeffrey Leiden, MD, PhD, executive chairman of Vertex Pharmaceuticals.
 “Today, we have arrived at an inflection point where we can use novel genetic and cell-based therapies to cure or alter the course of serious diseases.
 We are literally rewriting the future of medical therapy.”

-Leiden has deep ties to the Brigham, where he trained in medicine and now serves as a scientific advisor, philanthropic supporter, and ardent champion for gene and cell therapy.
-Seeing the opportunity for the institution to emerge as a leader in this competitive field, he and his wife, Lisa, committed $4 million to establish the Jeffrey and Lisa Leiden Clinical Trials Center at the Brigham.
-In his honor, the Vertex Foundation also extended a $5 million gift to the new center, which will focus on speeding gene and cell therapies to patients with serious diseases.
+Dr. Leiden has deep ties to Brigham and Women’s Hospital, where he trained in medicine, served as a member of the Board of Trustees and chair of the Scientific Advisory Board and is an ardent philanthropic supporter and champion for gene and cell therapies.
+Seeing the opportunity for the institution to emerge as a leader in this competitive field, he and his wife, Lisa, committed $4 million to establish the Jeffrey and Lisa Leiden Clinical Trials Center, which the Brigham celebrated at a dedication event in June 2025.
+In Dr. Leiden’s honor, the Vertex Foundation also extended a $5 million gift to the center, which is focused on accelerating gene and cell therapies for patients with serious diseases.

 Today, we have arrived at an inflection point where we can use novel genetic- and cell-based therapies to cure or alter the course of serious diseases.
 We are literally rewriting the future of medical therapy.